arvaldez301/How-to-access-NCBI-using-R/README.md

 search_query <- "your search query"
 search_results <- entrez_search(db = "pubmed", term = search_query, retmax = 10)
 pmids <- search_results$ids
+print(pmids)
 ```
 Replace "your search query" with your desired search terms, and retmax determines the maximum number of results to retrieve (in this case, 10).
+Print your results to view the PubMed IDs that were generated
 ### Step 3: Fetch Article Summaries
 Once you have the PMIDs, you can fetch the article summaries using the ```entrez_summary()``` function.
 Here's an example:
 ```